 To serve, surround a pot of this dip with chunks of fresh fruit on wooden skewers and your family will want to tuck in straight away.
-As an alternative dairy free pudding, try drizzled over dairy free vanilla ice cream.
+As an alternative dairy-free pudding, try drizzled over dairy-free vanilla ice cream.
 You can either serve immediately or leave to cool before pouring into an airtight jar and placing in the fridge.

-Visit Yummy Recipes for Eczema Babies & Kids for more free-from child-friendly recipes.
+Check out Yummy Recipes for Eczema Babies & Kids for more free-from child-friendly recipes.